 What’s a VIN?
 Why would anyone need theirs so quickly?
 What’s the rush?
 These are all valid questions.
 The VIN itself is a unique code assigned to your vehicle (in this case a Tesla) to ensure the EV is assigned and verified to its owner.
 This also makes a given vehicle more easily identifiable for potential recalls, or perish the thought, if stolen or damaged beyond recognition.

 Furthermore, Tesla uses the sequencing in its VIN numbers to mark a number of various factors about that particular vehicle.
 Factors such as where the vehicle was manufactured, make, and motor type.
 If you already have a VIN for your Tesla (hint – if your Tesla is in your possession then you do), you can use the decoder key below to breakdown all the specs of your specific EV.

-Furthermore, Electrek’s Fred Lambert has provided the Tesla world with a detailed breakdown of Tesla’s VIN system coinciding with the announcement of new Model Y VINs appearing in the NHTSA database.
+Furthermore, Electrek’s Fred Lambert has provided the Tesla world with a detailed breakdown of Tesla’s VIN system coinciding with the announcement of Model Y VINs appearing in the NHTSA database last year.